danielmacuare/dmac-clab/docs/tools/yamllint.md

 ## Integration with CI/CD

-### Pre-commit hook
+### prek hook
-yamllint is integrated into our pre-commit configuration to automatically check YAML files before commits.
+yamllint is integrated into our prek configuration (faster Rust-based alternative to pre-commit) to automatically check YAML files before commits. prek manages the yamllint installation automatically.

 ### Docker usage
 ```bash